 |Weight||116kg (18st 3lb)|

-By the end of January this year, Ed had made 43 senior appearances, including 17 this season, 31 in the Premiership overall and eight in the Heineken Cup.
-He even had a stint in Australian club rugby for Eastern Suburbs during a working holiday around three years ago to broad his experience.
+Prior to being chosen for England’s tour of South America in June this year, Ed had made 68 senior appearances, including 21 in 2012-13, and 51 in the Premiership overall together with 11 in the Heineken Cup.
+He even had a stint in Australian club rugby for Eastern Suburbs during a working holiday around four years ago to broaden his experience.

-Born in Milton Keynes and still only 23, he once earned pocked money by delivering newspapers – a distant echo from his role as a professional player with burgeoning ambition.
+Born in Milton Keynes, he once earned pocket money by delivering newspapers – a distant echo from his role as a professional player with burgeoning ambition.
 He spent two years in U15 and U16 ranks at Milton Keynes RFC before winning a senior call for the club.
 His exploits in Australia helped him to win a trial with the Tigers, who recognised his work rate, skills and physical presence.